snoopryan123/expected_points_nfl/README.md

+# Codebase for `[working title]`

+* something along the lines of:
+  * Application of Bayesian Nonparametric Learning
-# Codebase for `A statistical view of expected points models in American football`
+  * A statistical view of expected points models in American football

 # Get play-by-play data
 * enter `data` folder